zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

 &rarr; Foundation.
 Find *Elasticsearch* in the list of settings and click on it.
 Now you can configure it.
 Here are the options you need to change:

-**Cluster name:** Enter the name of the cluster as you defined it in Elastic.
+**Cluster name:** Enter the name of the cluster as you defined it in Elasticsearch.
 The default is `LiferayElasticsearchCluster`.

 **Operation mode:** Defaults to `EMBEDDED`.
 Change it to `REMOTE` to connect to a standalone Elasticsearch.

-**Transport addresses:** Enter a delimited list of transport addresses for Elastic nodes.
-Here, you'll enter the transport address from the Elastic server you started.
+**Transport addresses:** Enter a delimited list of transport addresses for Elasticsearch nodes.
+Here, you'll enter the transport address from the Elasticsearch server you started.

 When finished, click *Save*.
 You're almost done.